 The selection of training services is conducted in a manner that maximizes customer choice informed by the performance of relevant training providers, and coordinated to the extent possible with other sources of assistance (see WIOA §134(c)(3)).

-Note: When possible, training services should be linked to high-demand employment opportunities in the workforce area or planning region, or in a geographic area in which the adult or dislocated worker is willing to commute or relocate.
+Note: When possible, training services should be linked to in-demand employment opportunities in the workforce area or planning region, or in a geographic area in which the adult or dislocated worker is willing to commute or relocate.

 The Trade Act of 1974, as amended, establishes certain time frames for decisions concerning suitable employment and referrals to training, establishing deadlines that affect a participant’s eligibility for Trade Readjustment Allowances.
 Boards must ensure that case managers maintain awareness of these deadlines.